israelpereira55/israelpereira55.github.io/index.md

 ## _About me_

-<p align="justify">A brief about me because nobody likes too much text.
-I'm a researcher who loves optimization.
+<p align="justify">A brief about me because nobody likes too much text: I'm a researcher who loves optimization.
 I'm currently doing a PhD in Computer Science at UFF.</p>

 <p align="justify">Currently, I work with autonomous aerial vehicles focused on the route, path planning, and smooth trajectories.
 I'm always looking for the best strategies in literature and I also bring my optimization techniques as much as I can.</p>